allanchen2019/mosdns-debian-install/README.md

 A shell script installs [mosdns-cn](https://github.com/IrineSistiana/mosdns-cn) on Debian(or derivatives) Linux.

 ### Prerequisite
-A proper ip split tunneling for native and remote dns servers is required.
+Proper split tunneling for China and non-China IPs are required.

 See https://github.com/allanchen2019/ospf-over-wireguard for more detail.